Rudy Ray Moore in Dolemite From RogerEbert.com |

 Both parents were young, Nathaniel had been born in 1907, Lucille in 1911.
 I have not been able to find much information about Lucille's parents, but Nathaniel's parents are well-documented.
 They were John J. and Della Byrd Moore.
 Della was born and raised in northwestern Arkansas a few years after the end of the Civil War, in 1868.
 Her parents, Sugh (or Suggs) and Celia Sheppard Byrd, were born in the 1850s.
 I can't find any information about their lives before the war, but they were almost certainly enslaved and likely worked on small family farms (there were few large plantations in northwestern Arkansas).

 John J. Moore is unusual in that details about his life before the Civil War were recorded.
-He was born in Oklahoma (then Indian Territory) in the Creek (or Muscogee) nation.
+He was born in Oklahoma (then Indian Territory) on the Creek (or Muscogee) nation.
 He was enslaved by a Creek man named Billie Grayson (or Brayson).
 After the end of the Civil War, he went by the name John Grayson for a numbers of years.
 In the first years after the war, he moved to northwestern Arkansas.
 He moved back and forth between Indian Territory and Arkansas from the late 1860s until the 1880s.
 It was in the 1880s that he and Lucille met and got married.
 During this period, John, like many freedmen, worked as a farmer, but by 1891, he became active in the church.
 In that year, he moved to Fort Smith to serve as a church minister.
 Three years later, he moved to Missouri to preach.

 Nathaniel was one of the youngest children of John and Della.
 It's unclear where he was born as the extent records are contradictory.
 Some records state that he was born in Wagoner County, Oklahoma (a city near the Creek Nation), while others state that the was born in Logan County, Arkansas.
 In any case, the family had moved to northwestern Arkansas when Nathaniel was young.